kittdc/Math-Knights/README.md

 # Math-Knights
-Submission for a school graded computing project
+A simple math game I created for a school graded computing project